Brandon Williams (cornerback, born 1992)

-Brandon Williams (born September 9, 1992) is an American football cornerback who played for five seasons in the National Football League (NFL).
-He played college football at Texas A&M. He was drafted by the Arizona Cardinals in the third round of the 2016 NFL Draft.
-He played for the Cardinals from 2016 to 2019, the New York Giants in 2020, and the Houston Texans in 2020.
+Brandon Williams (born September 9, 1992) is an American former professional football player who was a cornerback who played for five seasons in the National Football League (NFL).
+He played college football at Texas A&M. He was selected by the Arizona Cardinals in the third round of the 2016 NFL draft.
+He was a member of the Cardinals from 2016 to 2019, the New York Giants in 2020, and the Houston Texans in 2020.

 College career

 Williams, originally a five-star running back out of Royal High School, started his college football career at Oklahoma.
 After finishing his true freshman season as the fourth-leading rusher for the Sooners, he decided to transfer to Texas A&M. He sat out the 2012 season due to NCAA transfer rules and played two more seasons at running back before Aggies coach Kevin Sumlin switched Williams to cornerback in his senior season.

 Professional career

+Pre-draft

 Coming out of Texas A&M, many NFL draft experts and analysts were split on the projected round Williams would be selected in.
 Some experts thought Williams could go as high as the third or fourth round, while some projected him to be a seventh round pick or a priority undrafted free agent.
 The conflict on grades stemmed from the little experience Williams had since he played cornerback in 13 games for one single season as a senior in contrast to his talent and ability.
 Many analysts felt he would be over drafted based on his athleticism and traits.
-He received an invitation to the NFL combine and completed all of the combine drills and raised his draft stock after tying for sixth among all prospects in the 40-yard dash (4.37).
+He received an invitation to the NFL Combine and completed all of the combine drills and raised his draft stock after tying for sixth among all prospects in the 40-yard dash (4.37).
 On April 6, 2016, he participated at Texas A&M's pro day and opted to only perform positional drills for the team representatives and scouts from the 30 NFL teams.
 Defensive backs coaches from the Indianapolis Colts, Detroit Lions, and Oakland Raiders attended to personally scout and meet Williams.
 Williams was ranked as the 33rd best cornerback prospect in the draft by NFLDraftScout.com.